eriktuck/gtm-dms-alpha/docs/pages/usage/update-missiondb.md

 Spatial data include shapefiles and raster files.
 Augmenting tabular data with relevant spatial data will support geospatial analysis.
 The extensions installed previously including `postgis` and `postgis_raster` are needed to support spatial data in PostgreSQL.
 Spatial data may be read in using the command line or the application *PostGIS Bundle Shapefile and DBF Importer* which was installed with PostGIS.

-Spatial data must first be processed and stored in the Thematic Database before being read into the Mission Database.
-See the knowledge article [Processing Spatial Data](../knowledge/base/process-spatial-data.md) for details.
+Spatial data must first be [processed and stored](../usage/update-thematicdb.md#spatial-data-processing-steps) in the Thematic Database before being read into the Mission Database.

 ### Load shapefiles